 ► Supermini launched with EV version

-Peugeot's new 208 supermini was one of the most important cars at the 2019 Geneva motor show, having made its official debut at the Swiss show.
-Not only does it introduce the latest line of 'two-zero' cars and sticks with the eight this time around, but it brings a full electric model alongside the internal combustion engine variants, too.
+The 208 was one of the most important cars at the 2019 Geneva motor show, having made its official debut at the Swiss show.
+Not only does it introduce the latest line of 'two-zero' cars, it also ushers in the full electric model alongside the internal combustion engine variants for the first time.